-And from Jesus Christ the faithful witness, the firstborn of the dead, and the ruler of kings on earth.
-To him who loves us and has freed us from our sins by his blood.-Revelation 1:5
+And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
+Unto him that loved us, and washed us from our sins in his own blood.

+-Revelation 1:5